rakudo/rakudo/docs/rakudo-nqp-notes.md

 avoid duplicate efforts.
 Most of the items are being worked on in a generally logical order of need and knowledge gained during the process of implementing pod features.

-## The <pod_textcontent> call tree (WIP)
+## The <pod_textcontent> call tree (a WIP)

 The token **pod_textcontent** is the match object for regular text and formatted code as described above.
-It is the final object for regular text containers except for the table blocks which will be discussed separately.
+It is the source of the final contents object for regular text containers except for the table blocks which will be discussed separately.